remykarem/remykarem.github.io/books-src/networking-book/src/osi-layer-6/ssh/setup.md

 ## For client authentication

-The private key, held by the client, is used for authenticating with the server.
+A private key, held by the client, is used for authenticating with the server.

-The public key, should be shared with the server out-of-band prior to any SSH connection.
+The corresponding public key should be shared with the server out-of-band prior to the first SSH connection.
 This is typically stored in `~/.ssh/authorized_keys` at the server.

-There is an option to encrypt the private key at rest, which requires a passphrase.
+There is also an option to encrypt the private key at rest, which requires a passphrase.

 ~~~admonish info title="Accepted public key cryptography algorithms"
 Both the server and the client can specify the public key algorithms it accepts and is willing to use (respectively).